abuiles/ember-101/working-with-javascript-plugins.md

 But unfortunately the modules loader which ember-cli is using, doesn't support that yet.

-Other libraries do the following for example:
+Other libraries do the following:

+{title="Anonymous module",lang="JavaScript"}
 ~~~~~~~~
 define([], function() {
 	return lib;
 });
 ~~~~~~~~

-That's is known as an anonymous module and even though it's syntax is valid, the loader doesn't support that either since it expects named modules.
+That is known as an anonymous module and even though its syntax is valid, the loader doesn't support that either since it expects named modules.